Working at St. Pats

 Providence St. Patrick Hospital attracts driven, compassionate and talented health care professionals.
 Our commitment to patient-centered care, shared governance and our Mission sets the tone for an exceptional career experience.

 Discover the atmosphere that will nourish your passion and inspire your best work.
 Providence is calling

 St. Patrick Hospital values shared leadership, participative decision making and nursing autonomy.
-The majority of members of St. Patrick's Shared Governance Councils are direct-care RNs who are able to take knowledge back to their peers on their units.
+Direct-care RNs serve as members of St. Patrick's Shared Governance Councils and are able to take knowledge back to their peers on their units.
 In addition, St. Patrick Hospital's nurses are involved in numerous multidisciplinary task forces, committees and work groups throughout the organization.
 View our Shared Governance Model

 Professional Development and Continuing Education

 St. Patrick Hospital encourages nurses to continually strive to improve their practice via professional development and education.
 Nurses who seek additional clinical expertise or advanced credentialing are supported in their efforts through tuition assistance, educational resources and flexible scheduling, and are subsequently rewarded through compensation and other non-monetary forms of recognition.
 The hospital also provides numerous structures that support lifelong learning, including The Learning Center, which is an ANCC-accredited provider of nursing continuing education.

 St. Patrick Hospital is committed to involving direct-care nurses in nursing research.
 St. Patrick's nurses participate in rigorous year-long nursing research projects through the Nursing Research Fellow Program.
 In addition, nurses are employed in three research institutes (The Montana Foundation, The Montana Cancer Institute and The Montana Neuroscience Institute Foundation) and aid in the coordination of clinical trials and research studies.